kjgrubiak/kjgrubiak.github.io/README.md

-Will Cray's Personal Website
+KJ Grubiak's Personal Website
 ==================================
-A repository for my personal website, located at https://www.willcray.com.
+A repository for my personal website, located at https://www.quesokaje.com.
 This page is hosted with GitHub Pages and is built using Jekyll.

 Local Development